How much money do I need for a house deposit?

 What costs are involved in buying a house in NSW?

-The costs involved in buying a home differ from state to state, not only because of the variance in house prices but due to things like stamp duty and legal costs – which tend to be higher in metropolitan cities.
+The costs involved in buying a home differ from state-to-state across Australia, not only because of the variance in house prices but due to things like stamp duty and legal costs – which tend to be higher in metropolitan cities.

 How much is stamp duty on a house in NSW?